What is a podcast niche?

 When you have a definite niche and podcast series vision, decision making has a natural feel to it.
 Ask yourself, “Does this new idea strengthen our relationship with our target market or does it dilute it?”.

-10. Define your vision and goals
+10. Define your vision and goals.
+Why you need to choose a podcast niche

 When you find your podcast niche, you can build a specific business plan suitable for that niche.
 You can refine your short-term goals over time as you test, measure and tweak your strategies to find what works best for your services.
 You can create targeted digital assets that serve your clients.